-Milan is a big city… A huge city, actually.
-It’s roughly the size of Paris, France, or Dallas, Texas.
-But the tourist sights are located relatively close together, so if you only have one day in Milan, you can easily hit the high points.
-Although, it will leave you wanting to return someday to see even more of this city.
+Milan, Italy is a big city… A huge city, actually.
+It’s roughly the size of Paris, France; or Dallas, Texas.
+So you can imagine there is a lot to see and do in this Italian metropolis.
+Luckily, many of the popular tourist sights are located relatively close together, so if you only have one day in Milan, you can easily hit the high points.
+Although, spending just 24 hours in Milan will leave you wanting to return someday to explore more of the city.

 We decided to stop for the night in Milan on our way from Switzerland to Venice, Italy.

 If you are making the same trek from Switzerland, I would recommend stopping in the wonderful lakeside town of Lake Como which is just 30 minutes away by train.
 It is a great day trip where you can experience the natural beauty of Italy, relax by the lake, or take part in some of the incredible hikes around Lake Como.

 Tips to make one day in Milan enough

 The Duomo di Milano should be on everyone’s bucket list.
 If you do nothing else in Milan, visit the Duomo.
 It truly is the most spectacular cathedral I’ve ever laid eyes on.

 We had exactly one day in Milan.
 Here are a few tips if you only have 24 hours in Milan.

 - Don’t get lost.
 It’s easy to get lost in a big city, and it only wastes time.
 With only one day in Milan, you can’t be wandering around aimlessly trying to figure out where you are.
 Trust me on this one, I’ve been there, and it’s not fun.